lawrennd/old_talks/_ml/modelling-things.md

 danger of confusing it with marketing, Laplace, and the utopian view of data.
 Invalidity of insurance.
 How the results are presented to the patient.}

+\subsection{Acknowledgments}

+I've benefited over the years from conversations with a number of extraordinary thinkers, among those I can identify that influenced the thinking in this paper are Tony O'Hagan, John Kent, David J.C.
+MacKay, Richard Wilkinson, Darren Wilkinson, Bernhard Sch\"olkopf, Zoubin Ghahramani.

 \thanks